 Objectives: To maintain and update the Long Range Transportation Plan (LRTP) and other related documents for the Montgomery Study Area every fives years and as needed.
-Continue to collect socioeconomic data and other information for the 2045 LRTP in preparation for the update in 2020.
+Continue to collect socioeconomic data and other information for the 2050 LRTP in preparation for the update in 2026.

-Previous Work: MPO staff attended quarterly travel demand model refresher training at the ALDOT computer training facility.
+Previous Work: MPO staff attended quarterly travel demand model refresher training at the ALDOT computer training facility or virtually.
 MPO staff attended various other internet training on travel demand model and transportation planning work aspects.
-Work was continued and a Final 2040 LRTP was adopted by September 2015.
+Work was continued in early from October 2021-December 2021 and a Final 2045 LRTP was adopted by January 2022.

-Proposed Work: Citilabs CUBE Voyager software was used for the 2040 Long Range Transportation Plan and will be used in Plan amendments, as needed.
-Amendments may be done for the 2040 LRTP using CUBE Voyager software.
-Work will start by using the transportation planning computer travel demand model in order to calibrate, validate the 2015 base year, and forecast to the year 2045.
-New TAZs will be delineated, as needed.
+Proposed Work: Citilabs CUBE Voyager software was used for the 2045 Long Range Transportation Plan and will be used in Plan amendments, as needed.
+Amendments may be done for the 2045 LRTP using CUBE Voyager software.
+Work will begin in using the transportation planning computer travel demand model in order to collect the 2020 base year, and forecast to the year 2050.
+New TAZs will be delineated, as needed based on 2020 Census data and the Census Transportation Planning Package (CTPP).

 The LRTP must be updated every five years.
-Work on the 2050 LRTP will be done in FY 2021 as needed.
+Some initial work for the 2050 LRTP will be done in FY 2023.
 MPO staff will attend quarterly travel demand model refresher training at the ALDOT computer training facility.
 MPO staff will attend other training, workshops, and conferences as needed.
-The MPO staff will continue the development of the 2045 LRTP.
-The MPO will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the FAST Act, for the inclusion into the Long Range Transportation Plan (LRTP).
+The MPO staff will continue the development of the 2050 LRTP data and model.
+The MPO Staff will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the FAST Act and the Bipartisan Infrastructure Law or Infrastructure Investment and Jobs Act (IIJA), for the inclusion into the Long Range Transportation Plan (LRTP).
 The MPO staff will also prepare and present the Livability Indicator data, as required on page 4.
 The data will be displayed in the Plan as numbers or percentages in charts, tables, or maps.
-The MPO will adopt a 2045 Long Range Transportation Plan in FY2020.
+The MPO will adopt a 2050 Long Range Transportation Plan in FY2026.
+The MPO staff will update the 2045 LRTP as needed.